chromice/ae/README.md

 ae::options('inspector')->set('allowed_ips', '127.0.0.1, 192.168.1.101');
 ```

-You can also dump the environment variables and local variable scopes for errors:
+You can also automatically dump the environment variables and local variable scopes for errors:

 ```php
 ae::options('inspector')->set('dump_context', true);